tgjrio/spotify-pipeline-setup/ReadMe.md

 **After the GCP setup, you're ready to start your Spotify pipeline!**

-* Clone this repository to your local drive and open folder in your favorite IDE (VS-Code is what I recommend)
+* Clone or Fork this repository and then open folder in your favorite IDE (VS-Code is what I recommend)
-* Open your terminal and create a virtual environment
+* Open your terminal and create a virtual environment and then you'll activate it:
-    *  INSERT COMMAND
+    *  `python -m venv [env_name]` env_name should be the name you want for your virtual environment
+    * To activate environment on a Windows: `myenv\Scripts\activate`
+    * To activate environment on a Mac: `source myenv/bin/activate`
 * In your terminal, install packages in [requirements.txt](requirements.txt)
-    * INSERT COMMAND
+    * `pip install -r requirements.txt`
 * [Install GCloud CLI to your local](https://cloud.google.com/sdk/docs/install)
 * [Authenticate into your Google Account](https://cloud.google.com/docs/authentication/provide-credentials-adc) This will provide access to your project(s) on your local environment.
 * Create a [developer account](https://developer.spotify.com/) with Spotify and copy your Client ID and Client Secret: